google/zetasql/docs/differential-privacy.md

-# Anonymization and Differential Privacy
+# Differential privacy
-<a id="anonymization_syntax"></a>
+<a id="differential-privacy"></a>

 <!-- BEGIN CONTENT -->

-Anonymization is the process of transforming user data into anonymous information.
-This is done in such a way that it is not reasonably likely that anyone with access to the data can identify or re-identify an individual user from the anonymized data.

-The anonymization definition supported by ZetaSQL is [differential privacy][wiki-diff-privacy].
-The goal of differential privacy is mitigating disclosure risk: the risk that an attacker can extract sensitive information of individuals from a dataset.
+The goal of [differential privacy][wiki-diff-privacy] is mitigating disclosure
+risk: the risk that an attacker can extract sensitive information of individuals from a dataset.
 Differential privacy balances this need to safeguard privacy against the need for statistical accuracy.
 As privacy increases, statistical utility decreases, and vice versa.

-With ZetaSQL, you can anonymize the results of a query with differentially private aggregations.
+With ZetaSQL, you can transform the results of a query with differentially private aggregations.
 When the query is executed, it:

 1. Computes per-user aggregations for each group if groups are specified with